jsandoval1/JCS-Photo-Suite-Showcase/README.md

 - **Load Testing** - Comprehensive performance monitoring
 - **Caching Strategy** - Intelligent cache management and cleanup

-## 🤝 Contributing

-This is a showcase repository for demonstrating technical skills and architecture patterns.
-For business inquiries or licensing opportunities, please contact the author.

 ## 📄 License

 This project is proprietary software.
 All rights reserved.

----

-**Built with ❤️ using modern web technologies**